 Should I take my clothes off?
 What about draping?

-I encourage each of my clients to undress to the level of their own comfort.
+We encourage each of our clients to undress to the level of their own comfort.
 For some, this means removing all of their clothing, and for others it means leaving on most of their clothing.
 Whatever choice you make about undressing is completely up to you.

-For massage done with oil or lotion, I will only be able to work on skin that is exposed.
+For massage done with oil or lotion, we will only be able to work on skin that is exposed.

-If you do choose to undress partially or completely, you will always be covered by a sheet throughout the massage, except in the areas where I am working.
+If you do choose to undress partially or completely, you will always be covered by a sheet throughout the massage, except in the areas where we are working.

 What am I supposed to do during a massage?

 A massage is your time, and there is no right or wrong way to do it.
 Healing, processing and relaxing look different for different people.
 It is perfectly ok if you: lie still and quiet; move around and wiggle; talk about what you are experiencing; don’t talk at all; cry or laugh or shake; fall asleep; or any number of other things.

 What if I want more or less pressure, experience discomfort, or want my massage therapist to change something they are doing?

 It is important to always communicate about any discomfort you feel and to be sure to tell us about any pain you are experiencing.
 Massage should not be painful.
 If a pressure or position is making you hold your breath, clench your toes, or tighten up in any way, please let us know so that we can adjust.

 During the massage, we check in to make sure that the treatment styles and the level of pressure are working for you.
 We pay attention to your non-verbal cues, and also encourage you to tell us verbally if you want more or less pressure, more or less in a specific area, and/or to give us any feedback that will improve your experience.